Post Published on January 15, 2011.

 - “retreat home to live their individual lives” – Yes, this is very true…but the “church” can encourage this behavior or it can encourage life in community, life as part of the body.

 - Yes!
 Yes!
 YES!
 I don’t know many who would object to this reimagination of church…so what is all the hubbub about?
-Its about implementation.
-I think people generally agree with Viola’s essential evaluation of the issues and ideas of what church should be, but the means by which this is accomplished – and whether it can be accomplished within church bounds is what is the rub.
+Implementation.
+I think people generally agree with Viola’s essential evaluation of the issues and ideas of what church should be, but the means by which this is accomplished.

 Whew!
 I had intended to write on the first chapter as well, but this post is quite long already and its 1:00 a.m. and I have to work in the morning!
 Pahh!
 Well, there ya go.
 Feel free to give me your feedback and I’ll try to post on Chapter 1 soon.